mariapana/hardware-software-interface/labs/lab-08/reading/functions.md

 > **NOTE:** For **32-bit** architectures, the stack passing method is used, while for **64-bit** architectures, the register passing method is used for the first 6 arguments.
 > Starting from the 7th, the stack has to be used.
-> We will use the convention for 32-bit architecture.
+> We will use the convention for 64-bit architecture.

 ## Function Call

 When we call a function, the steps are as follows:

+- We put the first 6 arguments(if there are at least 6 arguments) in the following registers in left-to-right order: `rdi`, `rsi`, `rdx`, `rcx`, `r8` and `r9`.
-- We put the arguments on the stack, pushing them in the reverse order in which they are sent as function arguments.
+- We put the remaining arguments on the stack, pushing them in the reverse order in which they are sent as function arguments.
 - We call `call`.
 - We restore the stack at the end of the call.